GabrielMaxUA/Restaurant-_Franchise_Supply_Platform/README-progress.md

 - Support for different notification types
 - **Pending**: Push notifications (Firebase integration)

+### Mobile Application
+- React Native app for iOS/Android is implemented
+- Secure mobile login is implemented
+- Mobile product browsing experience ? not sure on that
+- Mobile cart and ordering functionality is ready and flowing

 ## ❌ Pending Features

-### Mobile Application
-- React Native app for iOS/Android not implemented
-- Secure mobile login not implemented
-- Mobile product browsing experience missing
-- Mobile cart and ordering functionality missing

 ### QuickBooks Integration (Remaining Parts)
 - Actual invoice and customer data synchronization